bekk/bekk-christmas/post/kotlin/happy-holidays-and-thanks-for-this-year.md

 Vetle, working in parallell, wrote a three part series about coroutines.
 An [introduction](https://kotlin.christmas/2019/12), looking in to [dispatchers](https://kotlin.christmas/2019/13), and exploring [channels and flows](https://kotlin.christmas/2019/14).

 Øyvind shared his experiences with [going from Java to Kotlin](https://kotlin.christmas/2019/20).
-Vegard gave us an introduction on how to [make games in Kotlin](https://kotlin.christmas/2019/11), Thomas talked about anti-bikeshedding and how to use [Klint](https://kotlin.christmas/2019/8), and Fedrink wrote an in-depth guide on how to use [typesafe error handling](https://kotlin.christmas/2019/17).
+Vegard gave us an introduction on how to [make games in Kotlin](https://kotlin.christmas/2019/11), Thomas talked about anti-bikeshedding and how to use [Klint](https://kotlin.christmas/2019/8), and Fredrik wrote an in-depth guide on how to use [typesafe error handling](https://kotlin.christmas/2019/17).

 KotlinConf!
 What an amazing conference.
-We covered some of the highlights of [last year](https://kotlin.christmas/2019/4) KotlinConf, and some of the highlights from both the [first day](https://kotlin.christmas/2019/6) and the [second day](https://kotlin.christmas/2019/7) of this years KotlinConf.
+Torbjørn covered some of the highlights of [last years](https://kotlin.christmas/2019/4) KotlinConf.
+We also recapped the [first day](https://kotlin.christmas/2019/6) and the [second day](https://kotlin.christmas/2019/7) of this years KotlinConf.

 Phew!
 That's all from us this year, and thank *you* for reading.
 Happy holidays and who knows, maybe we'll see you again next year!